RISK: A Framework for GUI Agents in E-commerce Risk Management: Experiments

 \subsection{Experimental Setup}

 \textbf{Implementation Details.} For SFT, we use the Qwen2.5-VL-7B-Instruct as the base model and train it for one epoch to learn the basic interaction capabilities.
-For RFT, we initialize the policy model with the supervised fine-tuned model and use the VeRL framework~\citep{sheng2024hybridflow} for training over six epochs.
+For RFT, we initialize the policy model with the SFT model and use the VeRL framework~\citep{sheng2024hybridflow} for training over six epochs.
 RFT Training is conducted on 8 NVIDIA H200-141G GPUs with the following hyperparameters: learning rate of 1e-6, rollouts per prompt of 8, and KL coefficient of 0.04.
 As the format has been initially standardized in SFT, we set reward coefficients $\alpha=0.1$ and $\beta=0.9$.
 The default process reweight coefficients are set to $\gamma=0.7$ and $\delta=4$.
 We use a stepwise reward in the first epoch and a binary reward in the remaining epochs.

-\textbf{Training Datasets and Evaluation Benchmarks.} In SFT, we use all single-step and multi-step trajectories in RISK-Data for training.
+\textbf{Training and Evaluation.} In SFT, we use all trajectories in RISK-Data for training.
 In RFT, we only use the single-step trajectories since the multi-step trajectories are too long to fit in the GPU memory.
-Considering general grounding data is beneficial for improving the model's website perception and element manipulation capabilities, we also incorporate the GUI-R1~\citep{luo2025gui} dataset into our training data.
+Considering general grounding data is beneficial for enhancing model's website perception and element manipulation capabilities, we incorporate the GUI-R1~\citep{luo2025gui} dataset into our training data.
 We evaluate RISK-R1 from three aspects: (1) Offline evaluation on RISK-Bench to assess the model's performance in e-commerce risk management tasks, (2) Offline evaluation on general GUI navigation benchmark OS-Genesis~\citep{sun2024genesis} to evaluate the model's generalization ability, where the web tasks are tested, and (3) Online evaluation in real-world e-commerce risk management scenarios to validate the practical effectiveness of RISK-R1.
+More details are provided in Appx.~\ref{appendix:experimental_details}.